prasad-ctrl/UserTaskManagement/README.md

 Engineering: Multi user approval Assignment

 1.⁠ ⁠1.
-Postgres Database and Login:
+MYSQL Database and Login:
-● Create a PostgresSQL database to store user information such as name and email.
+● Create a MYSQL database to store user information such as name and email.
 ● Develop a login APIs that allows users to sign up and assigns them an internal login ID.
 ● Develop APIs to create tasks.
 Any user can create a task.
 (You can assume a